Costumes and Props from Legendary Disney Movie History Found

 Some fans praised the film’s gritty realism, diverse cast, and strong female characters.
 Some also enjoyed the chemistry between Owen and Knightley as Arthur and Guinevere, while other fans disliked the film’s deviation from the traditional sources of the legend, such as Geoffrey of Monmouth’s Historia Regum Britanniae and Thomas Malory’s Le Morte d’Arthur.
 A few also complained about the lack of magic, romance, and humor.

-Is the movie is worth reconsidering?
-Definitely.
-It is a light action film with some engaging battles and interesting performances.
-It’s not the best movie of all time, but it’s a fun adventure to be remembered for more than its box-office.
+Is the movie worth reconsidering?
+Definitely, it is a light action film with some engaging battles and interesting performances.
+It’s not the best movie of all time, but it’s a fun adventure to be remembered for more than its box office.
 You can even grab King Arthur‘s stylized theatrical poster on eBay too.

 What did you think of King Arthur?
 Comment below or tag us with your thoughts on Twitter @insidethemagic and on Instagram @itmnews.
 Don’t forget to follow us on TikTok @insidethemagic.com